Chris35Wills/Chris35Wills.github.io/courses/PythonPackages_matplotlib/matplotlib_3d.md

 ny, nx = dem.shape
 ```

-The above statememnt assigns the two values returned by the ```dem.shape``` call to the two variables ```nx``` and ```ny```.
+The above statement assigns the two values returned by the ```dem.shape``` call to the two variables ```nx``` and ```ny```.

-We now need to make to lists of values ranging from 0 to the maximum length of the image in x and y - we can do this by using numpy's [linspace](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.linspace.html) function:
+We now need to make two lists of values ranging from 0 to the maximum length of the image in both the x and y dimensions - we can do this by using numpy's [linspace](http://docs.scipy.org/doc/numpy-1.10.0/reference/generated/numpy.linspace.html) function:

 ```python
 x = np.linspace(0, 1, nx)
 y = np.linspace(0, 1, ny)
 ```

-This has created every likely element position in x and y - remember that for a given column, the x value will remain the same (now matter how far up or down the column it is) and the same for y in the horizontal direction - if this doesn't make sense, we'll have an image to look at in a minute.
+This has created every likely element position in the x and y dimensions - remember that for a given column, the x value will remain the same (now matter how far up or down the column it is) and the same for y in the horizontal direction - if this doesn't make sense, we'll have an image to look at in a minute.

 Now we just need to pass in the ```x``` and ```y``` variables to ```np.meshgrid()``` to get our arrays of x and y position (calling the resultant grids ```xv``` and ```yv```):